victoryang1/DAT-BOS-16/lessons/lesson-16/readme.md

 <a name="opening"></a>
 ## Opening (5 min)

-In the last class we focused on exploring time-series data and common statistics for time-series analysis.
-In this class, we will advance those techniques to show how to predict or forecast forward from time series data.
-If we have a sequence of values (a time series), we will use the techniques in this class to predict the a future value.
+In the last class, we focused on exploring time-series data and common statistics for time-series analysis.
+In this class, we'll advance those techniques to show how to predict or forecast from time series data.

+If we have a sequence of values (a time series), we will use the techniques in this class to predict a future value.
 For example, we may want to predict the number of sales in a future month.

 <a name="introduction"></a>
 ## Intro: What are (is) time series models?
 (60 mins)